Rem0o/SqlQueryBuilder/README.md

 ### Other features
   - Build your complex "WHERE" clauses as sub-blocks you can assemble
-  - Supports aggregates (with validation for "GROUP BY" clauses)
+  - Use complex selectors like aggregates and SQL functions by inheriting the SelectBuilder class.
   - Supports table name alias (when you join the same table multiple times)

 ## Code exemples